Janetfanatic/Fantastic-Four/README.md

 3. Are repeat guests less likely to cancel?
 4. Do reservations made directly through the hotel result in lower cancelations?
 5. Do more special requests mean fewer cancelations?
+6. Does a higher lead time result in more cancelations?

 Proposal: Provide insights to decrease losses due to cancellations.